 Washing Blankets by Hand

 Fill a tub or deep sink with cool water and mild detergent.
 Then add the blanket, swishing it through the water.
 Do not use hot water on a wool blanket, or the weave might shrink or warp, causing a wavy surface.
-Soak the blanket for up to thirty minutes if very soiled.
+Soak the blanket for up to 30 minutes if very soiled.
 Drain the water and gently press out excess sudsy water.
 Fill the tub or sink with cool water.
 Swish the blanket around.
 Drain, rinse again, and repeat until all the soap is gone and the water is clear.

-Do not wring!
+Refrain from wringing your blankets, as this could damage them.
 Instead, press out excess water, then roll the blanket between clean, dry towels to remove as much water as possible.
 Replace the towels often as they become wet, and turn the blanket over frequently.

 Apply a mild detergent to the spot as soon as possible to prevent staining.
 Push the down away from the area to be cleaned so the feathers won't get wet during the cleaning.
 Apply warm water with an eyedropper to the area; then apply a small amount of mild detergent or baby shampoo with a soft, clean toothbrush; sponge the area thoroughly with warm water; and blot dry with a clean, color-safe towel.

 Use a front-loading machine that is large enough to hold dry articles without crowding (the jerking action of the agitator in a top-load washer may cause damage by packing the down).
 If you don't have a front loader, consider hand washing your down blanket in the tub—and, as a last resort, visit a self-service laundromat.